Arkangel (Black Mirror): Plot

 Single mother Marie Sambrell (Rosemarie DeWitt) gives birth to her daughter Sara and raises her with help from Sara's grandfather, Russ (Nicholas Campbell).
 Three-year-old Sara (Aniya Hodge) gets lost following a cat and a distressed Marie has to enlist help from neighbours to locate her.
 Afterwards, Marie signs her up for a trial of Arkangel, a child monitoring system installed via an implant.
 Marie can monitor Sara's vision and hearing with a tablet computer, along with viewing live medical data and past audiovisual feeds.
 A filter can censor stimuli when they cause Sara stress, such as an intimidating neighbourhood dog.
 Shortly after, Russ survives a stroke, because Marie is notified when Sara, observing Russ, experiences stress.

 Six years later, Russ has died.
-A classmate named Trick (Nicky Torchia) tries to show Sara (Sarah Abbott) sexual and violent imagery but the filter blurs it.
+A classmate named Ryan "Trick" Tribecky (Nicky Torchia) tries to show Sara (Sarah Abbott) sexual and violent imagery but the filter blurs it.
 Sara draws blood from her finger, trying to learn what it looks like, so Marie has her assessed by a psychologist who recommends that she dispose of Arkangel, which is soon to be banned.
 Marie deactivates the filter and stores the tablet in the attic.
 An anxious Sara goes to school unsupervised and Trick shows her pornography and gore videos.

 Aged fifteen, Sara (Brenna Harding) lies to her mother about going to a friend's house to attend a party with Trick (Owen Teague).
 Marie discovers the lie and after failing to contact her, turns on Arkangel.
 She sees Sara having sex for the first time, with Trick.
 Marie starts to use the tablet again and soon sees Sara snorting cocaine that Trick—who deals drugs—gives her.

 Identifying Trick with a reverse image search, Marie confronts him at work and blackmails him to stay away from Sara.
 After receiving an Arkangel notification that Sara is pregnant, Marie sneaks an emergency contraceptive pill into Sara's smoothie.
 She later vomits and is told by a nurse that the pill caused it.
 Sara confronts Marie and forces the tablet away from her.
 The stress filter is accidentally reactivated.
 Unable to see the damage she is causing, Sara beats Marie unconscious with the tablet, breaking it.

 The filter deactivates and Sara runs away.
 When Marie regains consciousness, she frantically yells for Sara down the street.
 A hitch-hiking Sara gets into a truck.